eddieantonio/adas-team-scraper/README.md

 `sitemap.xml` lists all of the blog posts online.
 `./html-download-rules.mk` will list all of the URIs to download HTML pages.
-Thus, when Make finally is able to include this file (generated by `./create-html-download-rules-from-sitemap.py`), it now knows how to:
+Thus, when Make finally is able to include this file (generated by `./create-html-download-rules-from-sitemap.py`), it now knows:

+ - all of the blog posts it must download from the internet and store in `_src/`
+ - all of the required Markdown files it must build in `_posts/`
+ - how to convert a downloaded HTML page in `_src/` to a Markdown file in `_posts/`.

 ### But that's not all!

 We still need to download images.
-Along with the Markdown post, the `html2post` creates `*.d` Makefile "dependency" files.
+Along with the Markdown post, the `html2post` creates `*.d` Makefile "dependency" files in `_src/`.
 These files are generated such that, in order for the Markdown post to exist, they require not only the original HTML, but also all of the images, downloaded in `assets/`.
 Just as before, each `*.d` file instructs Make how to download each image.
 Then, these rules are included in the main Makefile, but _only on the second invocation of make_!
 (I could have had